Points Don’t Always Make Prizes: Build Loyalty with Email Marketing

 Don’t shy away from offering premium loyalty schemes.
 Look at Amazon Prime.
 Customers will pay extra for the benefits they receive as a member.

 If you can identify extra perks for these customers, then you could be onto a winner.
 Making the fee annual rather than monthly also reduces churn.
 And you’re more likely to stop that VIP becoming a lapsed customer because they’ll spend more to justify the premium membership.

 The advantage of this is you can move away from the points-based systems.
 Points don’t always make sense, particularly for customers that don’t spend often with the brand.
-A customer might earn points for their first buy.
-And then they forget about them.
+A customer might earn points for their first buy, but then they forget about them or never see the value.
 Offering small but regular rewards is a better option to bring them back.

 And you don’t want to be that brand that sends “Hurry!
 Your points are due to expire!” emails in the hope it’ll spur customers to spend.

 That kind of marketing runs counter to automation and permission marketing.
 You should only send the right message at the right time for the customer.
 Expiring points emails are only the ‘right time’ for you.

 Why stop at just one level?
 Look at shoe company TOMS run their Passport Rewards Program.
 Customers earn points as an Explorer until they earn 200 points.
 Then they upgrade to the Trailblazer level, and they get free shipping for a year.
 Members get discounts, anniversary gifts, and early access to new products.

 Scaling up your rewards based on spend is a great way to encourage spending.
 We talked about VIP customers and how you can encourage active customers to become VIPs.
 And how you can keep VIPs spending.
 Well, this is a great way to do both.